PUBLIC PERFORMANCE 2 - COLLABORATIVE ENSEMBLE - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 Students will be cast and directed in a Collaborative Ensemble Performance Piece selected by GSA.
 This piece will be rehearsed and performed by an Ensemble comprising of both MFA Actors and MFA Musical Theatre students.
-The selection of the Performance Piece will be determined by the skills and dynamics available in both student groups.
-There will be four or five weeks of full-time rehearsals followed by a performance week of dress rehearsals and four or five public performances.
+The selection of the Performance Piece will be determined by the skills and dynamics available in both student groups and will be chosen with an awareness and comprehension of the continually developing Global perspective within the industry.
+There will be four or five weeks of full-time rehearsals followed by a performance week of dress rehearsals and performances.
 The Collaborative Ensemble Performance Piece will be supported by a Director/Movement Director and a Musical Director who will give continuous feedback on student progress throughout the course of rehearsals.
-Directors and production staff are selected from members of the faculty, the production courses and from a pool of professional working directors and technicians
+Directors and production staff are selected from members of the faculty, the production courses and from a pool of professional working directors and technicians.
+The performance may or may not be streamed and may or may not be performed to a live audience.

 Guildford School of Acting